zhanglab2021/CPIA_Dataset/ReadMe.md

 ## Usage

-The CPIA_Mini dataset is stored in a .zip archive format.
+The CPIA-Mini dataset is stored in a .zip archive format.
 After downloading the CPIA_Mini dataset in to your [CPIA directory], researchers can use the bash script 'nohup bash build_cpia_mini.sh &' at [CPIA directory] to unzip the dataset in a Linux operating system and use the dataset as needed.

 After the building process, In [CPIA directory], there will be four folders: L,M,S,All correspingding to the multi-scale CPIA-mini subset and the total CPIA-mini dataset.